 However, till now there has been no such announcement made by the Ministry of Labor stating that 60 professions have been banned for expatriates working in Saudi Arabia.

-The latest updated list of professions which have been reserved only for Saudis is given in this link.
+The latest updated list of professions that have been reserved only for Saudis is given in this link.
 Recommended: List of Professions reserved for Saudis

-I hope I have clarified why you should not believe on the information provided in this PDF file.
-If anyone who forwards this PDF files to you in future, you can reply him with this article.
+I hope I have clarified why you should not believe in the information provided in this PDF file.
+If anyone who forwards these PDF files to you in the future, you can reply to him with this article.